 This medium-term technical view with bearish seasonality will hold true if the price of natural gas does not rise above its October highs.

 In its latest Natural Gas forecast, the US Energy Information Administration expects the U.S. benchmark Henry Hub natural gas spot price to increase throughout 2023 from its recent lows.
 The agency expects the monthly average price to reach 3.71 in December on increased demand and reduced production.

-Due to expected mild winter weather from the El Niño phenomenon and continued production growth, Fitch Ratings revised downward their Henry Hub Natural Gas price prediction for 2023 to $2.80 per thousand cubic feet (mcf) and $3.25/mcf in 2024 from $3.00/mcf in 2023 and $3.50/mcf in 2024.
+Due to expected mild winter weather from the El Niño phenomenon and continued production growth, Fitch Ratings revised downward their Henry Hub Natural Gas price prediction to $3.25/mcf in 2024 from $3.50/mcf.

 The agency maintains its long-term price prediction for natural gas (Henry Hub) unchanged at $2.75/mcf.
 Fitch concludes it is unlikely prices will improve in the near term beyond typical seasonal patterns and current strip pricing.
 Rated natural gas producers in the U.S. and Canada are generally protected from a short-term decline in prices through hedges and improved balance sheets.
 Henry Hub natural gas prices remain stubbornly low in 2023, although prices recovered from a $2.00 low reached earlier in the year.
 Production continues to grow, although this will likely moderate as rig count declines have started to gain traction.
 Fitch believes the effects on production will not be strong enough to counter the potential of warm winter weather, despite the uncertain path of winter weather and the production effects of a rig count decline.